Get Schooled

 Types of Trade Programs

-There are many different kinds of trade programs out there!
-These programs, which are offered online, at community colleges, and specialized schools, are tailored to help students learn the essential skills and tools of the specific industry that they want to enter into.
-Here are some popular trade programs, where to find them, and what careers they can help you land!
+There are many different types of trade programs out there!
+These programs, most commonly offered through trade schools or at community colleges, are tailored to help students learn essential skills in their chosen trade.
+In this article, we'll share some popular trade programs, where to find them, and the careers they can help you land!

 To explore even more trade programs and schools, use this free database!
 Just enter your zip code to begin.